 Take a moment to investigate the background of the people that you’re taking diamond buying advice from, and I think you’ll discover what I mean… but let’s start out with the FACT that I’ve been working as a professional diamond buyer since October of 1985.

-I’ve personally evaluated tens of thousands of diamonds, hand-on, in-person, using state-of-the-art gemological equipment, designed to grade diamonds, and evaluate them for diamond cut quality and optical precision.
+I’ve personally evaluated tens of thousands of diamonds, hands-on, in-person, using state-of-the-art gemological equipment, designed to grade diamonds, and evaluate them for diamond cut quality and optical precision.
 The information that I share with my readers, and which I use to help them select a diamond is based upon actual hands-on diamond buying experience… not something that I gleaned from reading about diamonds on a diamond forum as a consumer!

 Ask practically any diamond vendor online who they would rely on for diamond buying advice as a consumer, and I’m willing to bet they refer you to me…* Why?
-Because the majority of them have worked with me at some point, and several of them have contracted me as a consultant… If the diamond vendors online are using my services as a paid consultant, who do you think you should turn to for diamond buying advice?
+Because the majority of them have worked with me at some point, and several of them have subcontracted me as a consultant… If the diamond vendors online are using my services as a paid consultant, who do you think you should turn to for diamond buying advice?

-Personally I would go with Option #1, but I have to openly admit that I’m biased…
+Personally, I would go with Option #1, but I have to openly admit that I’m biased…

 And I’m guessing that you’re inclined to choose the same guy, since you found the two diamonds that you reference above on the search engine provided by one of my competitors, and yet turned to me for actual diamond buying advice.